edf1247/particle-sim/README.md

 To have more interesting behavior, on initialization each particle is assigned a random acceleration.

-Currently, collisions are detected with O($n^2$) time complexity, so I may implement cell hashing in order to improve efficiency.
+Also added spatial hashing in order to improve collision performance.

 ## Demo